Orthogonal Mode Decomposition for Finite Discrete Signals: What is a Mode?

 Among them, $A_i (t) $and $\Phi_i (t) $ are functions that change slowly, $A_i (t) $ is the amplitude of the mode, $\Phi_i (t) $ is its phase.\cite{dragomiretskiy2013variational, hussain2002adaptive}.

 Some literature has discussed the above two definitions and believes that the latter definition of mode is more rigorous than the former\cite{dragomiretskiy2013variational, daubechies2011synchrosqueezed}.
-In fact, both definitions above are descriptive and have some uncertainty.
-From a practical application point of view, the modes must be narrowband functions.
-That is to say, the Fourier band width of the mode is limited.
-However, how to limit the bandwidth of modes has not been discussed in EMD related theories.
-It is precisely because the uncertainty of EMD mode bandwidth causes aliasing between modes\cite{dragomiretskiy2013variational, maji2016empirical}.The VMD algorithm needs to specify the number of decomposition modes artificially, and obtain the specified number of modes by iteratively solving the variational equation in the frequency domain.
-The modes obtained by VMD are generally the frequency modulation and amplitude modulation function, and the second definition of mode is derived from this.
-VMD solves the problem of frequency band overlap between different modes to a certain extent, but the VMD algorithm cannot accurately specify the spectral position of the mode of interest \cite {guo2021generalized}.
-The above two definitions of modes lack the clear limit on the bandwidth of the mode itself and the clear description of the characteristics associated with the bandwidth, so the decomposed set of modes does not have uniqueness.
+However, the two definitions mentioned above are descriptive and have some uncertainty.
+From a practical application point of view, the modes must be narrow-band functions.
+That is to say, the Fourier bandwidth of the mode is limited.
+However, how to limit the bandwidth of modes has not been discussed in EMD-related theories.
+In the EMD, the uncertainty of the mode bandwidth causes aliasing between different modes \cite{dragomiretskiy2013variational, maji2016empirical}.
+VMD algorithm needs to artificially specify the number of modes, and obtain the specified number of modes by iteratively solving the variational equation in the frequency domain.
+The modes obtained by VMD are generally frequency and amplitude modulation functions.
+The second definition of mode is derived from this.
+VMD solves the problem of frequency band overlap between different modes to some extent, but the VMD cannot accurately specify the spectral position of the mode of interest \cite {guo2021generalized}.
+The above two definitions of modes lack the limit on the bandwidth of the mode itself and the description of the characteristics associated with the bandwidth, so the decomposed set of modes does not have uniqueness.